South Carolina Collaborative Divorce Lawyer

-At Krusch & Sellers, P.A., we are pleased to represent clients in a collaborative family law case.
-Lindsey Dasher and Leigh Sellers are trained collaborative lawyers and members of the Charlotte Collaborative Divorce Professionals as well as the North Carolina Association of Collaborative Divorce Professionals.
+At Krusch Law, PLLC, we are pleased to represent clients in a collaborative family law case.
+Lindsey Dasher is a trained collaborative lawyer and member of the Charlotte Collaborative Divorce Professionals as well as the North Carolina Association of Collaborative Divorce Professionals.

 Our collaborative divorce lawyers are thoroughly trained on the process involved in such cases, ensuring you get insightful, reliable guidance from start to finish.

 For many people, the divorce process can seem far too adversarial and contentious.
 While the traditional method of divorce works for many, others find it destructive and too damaging when they must stay in contact with their former spouse or simply don't want such a harsh environment to dissolve their marriage.
 This makes collaborative divorce a very attractive option.